frankkhung/frank_portfolio/critique-by-design.md

 **What it shows differently:**
 Instead of a confusing list of random phenomena, users now see a structured journey through the frequency spectrum.
 They can understand that their heartbeat, their WiFi, and gamma rays are all part of the same fundamental concept—just at vastly different scales.

+**Limitations**
+Tableau's display might look different on different platform or different display monitors.
+It's hard to have a fixed format of the graph.

 ## AI Acknowledgment
 - I used Gemini to help me correctly categorize the descriptions into seven categories.